 What about sentimental clutter?

-Will these baby steps work even if your real issue is that you can’t let go of sentimental clutter?
+Will these baby steps work for decluttering sentimental items even if right now you can’t let go?

 Yes, but it will be more difficult.
 You will have to be very truthful with yourself and honestly answer these questions: